kobayashi1987/capstone/README.md

 	2. Enhanced Strategy Parameters: Allow users to fine-tune strategy parameters for more customized trading approaches.
 	3. Logging: Incorporate logging mechanisms to track application activities, orders placed, and strategy performances.
 	4. GUI Integration: Transition from a console-based interface to a graphical user interface (GUI) for improved user experience.

+2024.10.28

+Modification:

+1. in Portfolio.cpp:
+    - Modified processOrders() function, in the end of the code.
+2. in TradingEngine.cpp:
+    - Modified userPlaceOrder() function, in the end of the code.
+3. in main.cpp:
+    - Modified updateMarketPrices() function, inside the main.cpp code.